-Trivia: Edouard Carpentier fought for the French Resistance in World War II, and was awarded the Croix de Guerre and Croix du Combattant (Combatant’s Cross) by the French government following the war.
+Fun fact: Edouard Carpentier fought for the French Resistance in World War II and was awarded the Croix de Guerre and Croix du Combattant (Combatant’s Cross) by the French government following the war.

 The legendary Killer Kowalski brought Carpentier into Boston to essentially do the same thing.
 Kowalski defeated Carpentier in Boston to claim the ACC/Big Time Wrestling world championship.
 And Mike LeBell did it in Los Angeles, having "Classy" Freddie Blassie defeat Carpentier for the first-ever WWA world title.

-In an interesting twist, Carpentier had main-evented for McMahon in Madison Square Garden at least three times a year prior to the schism between the NWA and Capitol Sports, teaming with Bobo Brazil against the teams of Rogers and "Handsome" Johnny Barend and, later, Rogers and Kowalski.
+In an interesting twist, Carpentier had main-evented for McMahon in Madison Square Garden at least three times a year before the schism between the NWA and Capitol Sports, teaming with Bobo Brazil against the teams of Rogers and "Handsome" Johnny Barend and, later, Rogers and Kowalski.

 As for Thesz, he continued to be the dominant force in NWA rings until another Canadian came along.
 When Gene Kiniski defeated Thesz for the world title in 1966, it marked the end of Thesz’s sixth — and final — run as world champion.